top of page

 The noun 'opprobrium' has its etymological roots in Latin.
 It is derived from the Latin word 'opprobrium,' which means 'disgrace' or 'infamy.'
 In English, 'opprobrium' refers to the state of public disgrace, shame, or contempt that arises from shameful or dishonorable conduct or actions.
 It conveys a sense of strong disapproval and harsh criticism from society or a community due to behavior or actions that are considered morally reprehensible or offensive.
 'Opprobrium' is often used to describe the severe social condemnation and loss of reputation that can result from egregious wrongdoing or scandalous behavior.
 It underscores the negative judgment and censure placed upon individuals or entities who have fallen into disfavor due to their actions.

-Quiz: Find the meaning of the noun opprobrium:
+Find the correct meaning of the noun opprobrium:

 Try Again!